bitrise-steplib/bitrise-step-link-apm-sdk-ios/README.md

 The step works by modifying the project.pbxproj descriptor to include necessary flags and variables for linking.

-It finds the target project by referencing the $BITRISE_PROJECT_PATH and $BITRISE_SCHEME variables set during project scanning phase, you do not have to explicitly set these inputs.

 ## How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise),